alekao/Hello_world/README.md

 LPCI AI CLUB ACTIVITY

 Description:
-Train a face recognition neural network do attendance
+Train a face recognition neural network to do attendance

 Topics that will be covered in this project :
 1. Training and testing a neural network